Work & Settle In Australia With Your Family

 - Graduate Temporary (Subclass 485) Visa: A visa for migrant students who have completed at least 2 years of study in Australia in the last 6 months

-- Skilled – Nominated or Sponsored Provisional (Subclass 491) Visa: A points-based visa for applicants who are nominated by an Australian state or territory, or by a relative living in a regional areas (i.e., except Sydney, Melbourne and Brisbane, rest all considered as regional cities or areas), to live and work in a regional areas.
+- Skilled – Nominated or Sponsored Provisional (Subclass 491) Visa: A points-based visa for applicants who are nominated by an Australian state or territory, or by a relative living in regional areas (i.e., except Sydney, Melbourne, and Brisbane, rest all considered as regional cities or areas), to live and work in regional areas.
 The applicant can move between regional areas.
-It is a temporary visa valid for 5 years and can be converted to PR after working for 3 years with minimum threshold salary of AUD53,900 p.a.
-Applications of 491 subclass are eligible for priority processing.
+It is a temporary visa valid for 5 years and can be converted to PR after working for 3 years with a minimum threshold salary of AUD53,900 p.a.
+Applications of 491 subclasses are eligible for priority processing.

 - Skilled Regional (Subclass 887) Visa: A permanent visa for migrants who currently hold other applicable visas